stangeorge/stangeorge.github.io/_books/prelude-to-foundation.md

 ---
 layout: post
-title: Isaac Asimov - Prelude To The Foundation
+title: Isaac Asimov - Prelude To Foundation
 ---
 This is book six of the seven-book Foundation series.
 Chronologically, this is the first prequel.
 I read this after the book Foundation and Earth.